davidudo/fylo-website-01/README.md

 ### Continued development

-I loom forward to building more complex CSS layouts, like a dashboard.
+I look forward to building more complex CSS layouts, like a dashboard.

 ## Author